Mike-Honey/covid-19-au-vaccinations/README.md

 Following the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government "equivalent" dashboard](https://coronavirus.data.gov.uk/) - we can dream...

+For the Impact of Vaccination analysis, following the visualisation design of [John Burn-Murdoch](https://twitter.com/jburnmurdoch), as featured in the [Financial Times](https://www.ft.com/content/fa4f248a-a476-491d-a5ce-f128360e9f24).

 ## Summary

 This project seeks to boil down the many figures on vaccinations into an easily digested infographic.
 I've been looking for inspiration on this for quite a while - the key questions in my mind are: